phish77/hdg-exporter-raspi/README.md

 ## Configuration of Environment Variables

 HDG Exporter Raspi is configured via environment variables.
-The following variables are supported and must be set when creating the stack in Portainer.io:
+Use the .env.example file and save it in /srv/hdg-exporter/.env on your server and fill in your variables.
+The following variables are supported and must be set when creating the stack in Portainer:

 | Variable                 | Description                                                                                                                                            | Example               |
 |--------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------|